daanreijnders/korexo_profile/docs/index.rst

 Python code to load sonde profile CSV files produced by the KorEXO sondes.

-The source code is stored at `GitHub
+Source code is hosted on `GitHub
 <https://github.com/dew-waterscience/korexo_profile>`_.